hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

   valid rows.
 Exact bias correction and padding tests pass.
 - Completed P0 stem contract: cascade 3 is RGB K3/S2 Conv -> LUT -> K3/S2 Conv.
   The focused block test proves every logical Conv/LUT output row is emitted exactly once.
-Current striped matrix generation is deliberately constrained to one native C32 input/output group.
-- Next measured blocker: eliminate the 921,600-byte C48 passthrough/Concat
+- Completed structural CSP/neck contract: internal C16 tensors use compact storage; C16+C16+C16 to C48 and native C32 channel Concat are gathered per full-width Y stripe with local-to-local DMA3D.
+The following pointwise Conv consumes the rolling C32 buffer directly, including multi-group input and rolling wrap.
+This is structural in channel/layout topology and does not constrain H/W to `[1,80,80,48]`.
+Focused scheduler/command tests pass.
-  live-range boundary at 80x80 using a metadata channel view or direct concat-consumer Conv staging.
-Retain materialized Concat as the correctness fallback.
+- Next measured blocker: reduce the 640,320-byte detection-head peak at op 172 by shortening or streaming the live C144/C80x2100 path into LUT/DFL.
+Then remove the remaining 43,008-byte excess in stem cascade 3.
+Retain full tensor materialization only as the correctness fallback.
 - Prove compact public bindings and native internal layouts end to end.
 - Use Regor cascading, tiling, live ranges, and allocator before adding target policy.
 - Keep model constants in L2; stage tiles, qparams, or LUTs as required.
 - Fit the graph within 520,192 allocatable TCDM bytes and 32 KiB firmware text.
-- Do not broaden striped Conv beyond measured model shapes until focused tests establish multi-group address, tail, and rolling-wrap contracts.
+- Broaden striped operators only from structural contracts backed by focused multi-group address, tail, and rolling-wrap tests; avoid fixed H/W policies.

 ### P1 — Close remaining selected detection-tail contracts